 Figure Legends

 Figure 1.
-(A) d prime in pilot study as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in pilot study as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in pilot study as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in pilot study as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 2.
-(A) d prime in Experiment 1 as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in Experiment 1 as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in Experiment 1 as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in Experiment 1 as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 3.
-(A) d prime in Experiment 2 as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in Experiment 2 as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in Experiment 2 as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in Experiment 2 as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 4.
-(A) d prime in Experiment 3 as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in Experiment 3 as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in Experiment 3 as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in Experiment 3 as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 5.
-(A) d prime in Experiment 4 as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in Experiment 4 as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in Experiment 4 as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in Experiment 4 as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 6.
-(A) d prime in Experiment 5 as a function of moral association (good, normal, or bad).
-(B) The mean performance of reaction times for match pairs in Experiment 5 as a function of moral association (good, normal, or bad) and match judgment (match vs. mismatch).
+(A) d prime in Experiment 5 as a function of moral association (good, neutral, or bad).
+(B) The mean performance of reaction times for match pairs in Experiment 5 as a function of moral association (good, neutral, or bad) and match judgment (match vs. mismatch).
 Error bars represents one standard error.

 Figure 7.
 Mean psychological distance across experiments.

 Figure 8.
-Correlation between RT bias (bad-person minus neutral person) and psychological distance (self- good and good-normal) across experiments.
+Correlation between RT bias (bad-person minus neutral person) and psychological distance (self- good and good-neutral) across experiments.

 Appendix